SichangHe/resume/resume.md

 Steven took over
 [mdbook-katex on GitHub](https://github.com/lzanini/mdbook-katex),
-a katex preprocessor for mdBook in Rust, to maintain and develop it.
+a KaTeX preprocessor for mdBook in Rust, to maintain and develop it.

 - Fixed the CIs for MUSL Linux and Windows build.